-This recipe for Shrimp & Grits brings together corn based grits and a quick-to-make shrimp dish with bell peppers, scallions and diced tomatoes – and it has been certified as low FODMAP by Monash University.
+This recipe for Shrimp & Grits brings together corn based grits and a quick-to-make shrimp dish with bell peppers, scallions and diced tomatoes – and it has is safe for the Elimination Phase of the diet!

-Some Notes on the Monash Certified version of this recipe below:
+Some Notes on the Elimination Safe version of this recipe below:

-- The Monash Certified recipe specifies regular diced tomatoes.
+- The Elmination Safe recipe specifies regular diced tomatoes.
 We also love using Muir Glen fire roasted tomatoes which have yet to be tested by Monash.
 As with all our recommendations be sure to use your own judgment on what you can tolerate.

 - Monash has tested and approved ” red chilli powder” which they have explained is made from red serrano chillis (their spelling).
 Be sure that any powdered chilli you use does not include any other ingredients – such as garlic.
 It should be pure chilli powder.